bbauska/IllinoisTech-Fundamentals-WebDev/README.md

 going to close this out so we don&apos;t get confused.
 I&apos;m going to rename this just to index.html and pop it back open.
-So it&apos;s .txt, and there&apos;s many ways you can do this, I&apos;m just going to demo this with Windows.
+So it&apos;s .txt, and there&apos;s many ways you can do this, I&apos;m just going to demo this with Windows.</p>

-Very simply save as and if you go down here, select type, I can go down here to hypertext language.
+<p>Very simply save as and if you go down here, select type, I can go down
+here to hypertext language.
 So before I do this, I want to demo, one of the reasons we don&apos;t want to be working with TXT files is that they don&apos;t utilize all the great tools within an HTML reader.

-So for instance, if I took this code, copied it and pasted it in here, you won&apos;t see the pretty colors that kind of make this script come alive and make it easier to read.
+So for instance, if I took this code, copied it and pasted it in here, you won&apos;t see the pretty colors that kind of make this script come alive and make it easier to read.</p>

-However, if I was to go now and say file save as and there&apos;s other ways you can go about doing this to create an actual HTML file, but I&apos;m just going to show you this way scroll down to hyperlink.
+<p>However, if I was to go now and say file save as and there&apos;s other ways

-Now it&apos;s going to save my index.html as an actual hyperlink file, I go to save pow, the beautiful colors come out.
+you can go about doing this to create an actual HTML file, but I&apos;m just going to show you this way scroll down to hyperlink.
+Now it&apos;s going to save my index.html as an actual hyperlink file, I go to save pow, the beautiful colors come out.</p>

-So now I can edit this and create code and have it be easy to read.
+<p>So now I can edit this and create code and have it be easy to read.</p>

-If I go back to my folder here, I now have both of these so I want to make sure I&apos;m deleting the index, so here&apos;s you&apos;ll see TXT, we&apos;re deleting that index file.
+<p>If I go back to my folder here, I now have both of these so I want to
+make sure I&apos;m deleting the index, so here&apos;s you&apos;ll see TXT, we&apos;re

-So now we just have this index hover over HTML file.
+deleting that index file.
+So now we just have this index hover over HTML file.</p>

-So now I&apos;m opening back up this GitHub desktop, it&apos;ll demonstrate that I have this index.html.
+<p>So now I&apos;m opening back up this GitHub desktop, it&apos;ll demonstrate that
+I have this index.html.
 I have all this cool code written in it, I&apos;m going to say adding HTML index file commit to main.
 I&apos;m going to then have to push to origin, the difference between simply committing and pushing is commit.

-You can be working offline, you may have a bunch of commits, you save your edits a bunch and then you push it to the origin, you&apos;re pushing it up to the website.
+<p>You can be working offline, you may have a bunch of commits, you save
+your edits a bunch and then you push it to the origin, you&apos;re pushing it up to the website.</p>

-And if we come back here, so what we&apos;ve successfully done, we&apos;ve written code on our desktop, we&apos;ve connected our desktop to our GitHub repository and we&apos;ve pushed code up to GitHub.
+<p>And if we come back here, so what we&apos;ve successfully done, we&apos;ve
+written code on our desktop, we&apos;ve connected our desktop to our GitHub repository and we&apos;ve pushed code up to GitHub.
 So if I open up GitHub here, you&apos;ll see, obviously nothing changed.
 I have to refresh the page and pow, I have my new file, I have my index.html and
-I have already pretty much all the structure I need to get a website live.
+I have already pretty much all the structure I need to get a website live.</p>

-One more step in the settings and we&apos;ll have our website live.
+<p>One more step in the settings and we&apos;ll have our website live.
 So now if I was to edit some code here, or let&apos;s say someone was working on this repository with me and they were to edit this code, we would want to be able to see it on our desktop as well.